 In the event that a student reaches the strike limit, the student will be withdrawn from any remaining (incomplete) courses.
-If the course in which the F is earned is successfully repeated at Owen, then the strike associated with the initial F will be excluded in calculating the student's cumulative strike total.

 AMBA Academic Awards

 The DEAN'S AWARD FOR ACADEMIC EXCELLENCE IN THE AMERICAS MBA is presented annually to a graduating student from the Americas MBA program who has achieved the strongest record in personal, professional, and academic performance in meeting the requirements of the degree.